oskarforsstrom/maze/README.md

 ## Installation

-run this command to install the `maze` package:
+Run this command to install the `maze` package:

     go get github.com/oskarforsstrom/maze